Wed 23 Oct 2024 — 47 min

 As in Wessely's previous work on somatisation, he seems to suggest that a condition primarily affecting women or girls implies a greater likelihood of a psychogenic origin.
 Schoolgirls in particular had been taking part in anti-government protests and it was widely believed that students were being deliberately poisoned in attempts to close the girl's schools.
 Wessely’s conclusion is in alignment with that of the Iranian authorities who according to Amnesty International have dismissed the illnesses as stress and mental contagion.
 TSN is concerned that Wessely has once again engaged in what appears to us to be a misogynistic approach to the health of women and girls, in this case in the absence of any concrete evidence and at a considerable distance.

-Conditions that Simon Wessely has attributed to psychosomatic causes include illness following water poisoning accidents, respiratory disease that led to cancer post 9/11, Myalgic Encephalomyelitis (ME) and Gulf War Syndrome.
+Conditions that Simon Wessely has attributed to psychosomatic causes include illness following water poisoning accidents, respiratory disease that led to cancer post 9/11, Myalgic Encephomylitus (ME) and Gulf War Syndrome.
 Wessely also has concerning opinions on PTSD and neurodivergence and has claimed both have elements of social contagion fueled by the media.

 Institutional harms